backstreetbrogrammer/13_TopCodingInterviewSolutionsInJava/README.md

 Implement a concurrent stack in Java using CAS (Atomic classes in Java).

+This solution is based on [Treiber stack algorithm](https://en.wikipedia.org/wiki/Treiber_stack)

 ---

 ### Problem 5: Print odd and even numbers by 2 threads